 - The parents’ ability to agree to a parenting plan

 - The stability of the child’s life with either or both parents

 - In certain cases, the child’s wishes

 This determination comes into play when considering both versions of custody.
 Physical custody determines where the child spends their time while legal custody is the right of a parent to make decisions concerning that child’s upbringing.
 This may include religion, school choice, or extracurricular activities.
-A Teaneck child custody attorney could provide more information about the laws that cover child custody hearings.
+A local child custody attorney can provide more information about the Teaneck laws that cover child custody hearings.